garywill/BigSearch/src/README.md

 Some websites doesn't accept GET or POST.
 Visitor need to open their page then input, they then show results via Ajax.

-Big Search can deal with such Ajax-render websites.
+Big Search can deal with such Ajax-render websites (by injecting js to browser web, to automate inputting, clicking, form submitting).
 And easy to configure:

 <details>

 <summary>Ajax-render websites instructions</summary>

-Eg 1: Specify the querySelector of input box.
+Eg 1: Specify the css selector of input box.
 It will automatically input search term and trigger pressing Enter event.

 ```json
 "ajax": "#search-box-input"